Frequently Asked Questions

 Honors Contract Questions:

 What is an Honors Contract?
-The courses using Honors Contracts provide honors credit to the student who is currently enrolled in a non-honors class.
+The courses using Honors Contracts provide honors credit to the student who is currently enrolled in a non-honors transferable class.
 The Honors Contract is individually negotiated between the faculty member and the student and must be completed by the end of the semester.

 How do I complete the Honors Contract?
 There are two steps to follow: (1) Submit an Honors Contract Proposal and (2) Complete and sign the Honors Project Completion Form.
-The proposal must be submitted online by week 9 of the semester.
+The proposal must be submitted online by the start of week 8 of the semester.
 The Honors Project Completion Form must be signed by the faculty member and the student and submitted by end of the semester (no later than finals week).

 What should I know about an Honors Contract?

 - Students can only use two courses in which Honors contracts were used toward UCLA TAP certification, graduation or transfer as an Honors Transfer Program graduate.

 - Contracts in 695 Independent Study may NOT be used for UCLA TAP certification, however they do count toward Cañada College’s Honors Transfer Program graduation and completion.